- More Diversification, Less Risk

 Exploring a Portfolio’s Correlation Profile

 Knowing the correlation of your investments will help you manage the riskiness of your portfolio.
 If all of your assets are highly correlated, then when one of them takes a downturn, it’s likely that all of them will.
-This “diversification risk” vulnerability can be identified using Stock Rover’s Correlation Facility , found by selecting “Correlation” from the gray selector function on the left side of Stock Rover as shown below.
+This “diversification risk” vulnerability can be identified using Stock Rover’s Correlation Facility , found by first clicking on Portfolios in gray selector function on the left side of Stock Rover, This opens up the Portfolio Tool menu from where you can select “Correlation” as shown below.
+If you use Correlation frequently, you can bookmark it for fast access.

-Here is what a correlation matrix looks like in Stock Rover using a Growth Portfolio as an example:
+Here is what a correlation matrix looks like in Stock Rover using the Dividend Growers Portfolio as an example:

-In the example above, we selected only the Growth Portfolio and consequently the grid displays the stocks from that portfolio, as well as the Growth Portfolio itself.
+In the example above, we selected only the Dividend Growers Portfolio and consequently the grid displays the stocks from that portfolio, as well as the Dividend Growers Portfolio itself.
 You can select additional tickers, portfolios or watchlists to include in the grid via checking the boxes in the tree to the left of the correlation grid.

 Within the correlation grid, each asset appears as both a row and a column.
 Any given cell includes the correlation coefficient for the assets in that cell’s row and column.
-If you lose track of which row and column you are looking at, you can just mouse over a cell to see that information in a tool tip, as shown below.
+If you lose track of which row and column you are looking at, you can just mouse over a cell to see that information in a tool tip.
+In the screenshot below, the mouse is parked over the FDX (FedEx), ACN (Accenture) cell.

 If you see a column or row with consistently high correlation, that’s a signal that that particular asset is not helping you diversify your portfolio, in which case you should ask yourself if the returns are worth the added risk.